gfouilhe/gfouilhe/README.md

 - 👋 Hi, I’m @Guilhem-Fouilhe
-- 👀 I’m interested in Mathematics, Machine learning, AI
+- 👀 I’m interested in Mathematics, Machine learning, AI, Computer Science
-- 🌱 I’m currently learning to code in python
 - 📫 How to reach me : guilhem.fouilhe-lafforgue@univ-tlse3.fr

 <!---
-Guilhem-Fouilhe/Guilhem-Fouilhe is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+gfouilhe/gfouilhe is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->